cpanato/github_actions_exporter/README.md

 You need just to select the `Check Run` event and the set your secret (that you start your exporter, see below)

+The webhook will call `/gh_event` path on your endpoint by default.
+You can change this with the `--web.gh-webhook-path` option.

 ![gh_webook](./assets/gh_webhook.png)

 Also it collects the Action Billing metrics, for that you will need to setup a GitHub API Access Token